-The course explains the software development life cycle in detail.
+The course presents an introduction to project management, and explains, the software development life cycle in detail.
 Topics covered include: Requirement Elicitation, Analysis, Design, Testing and Implementation, and the ethical and social responsibilities existent in each phase.

 - Semester 1 - 2015